How To Store Cigars | Tips for Proper Storage

 Check the reading on the hygrometer through the glass jar.
 It should read on or near 75% RH.

 Due to the salt paste reacting with the confined air the ambient RH within the jar will be exactly 75% RH.
-Most inexpensive hygrometers are only accurate to within 3% of 75% RH, so do not be surprised if yours reads 72% or 78% RH.
+Most inexpensive hygrometers are only accurate to within 3% of 75% RH, so don’t be surprised if yours reads 72% or 78% RH.
 Whatever it reads plus or minus from the 75% benchmark is the amount of error of your hygrometer.

 What you do about an error depends on the circumstances.
 If your hygrometer has an adjustment potentiometer then, by all means, try to tweak it to exactly 75%.
 You should repeat the Salt Calibration Test after making any adjustments.
 If your hygrometer can’t be adjusted but the reading is close, then I suggest you don’t worry about it; just remember that your hygrometer is X% off – either high or low.